adn-rb/adn/README.md

 ADNRuby
 =======

 A Ruby library for App.net by [@kishyr](https://alpha.app.net/kishyr).

-This library follows the current [App.net API Spec](https://github.com/appdotnet/api-spec) (as at 25 August 2012) with easy-to-use and understand methods that returns the data back as a `Hash`.
+This library follows the current [App.net API Spec](https://github.com/appdotnet/api-spec) (as at 26 August 2012).

 ### Installation